The Comprehensive Guide to Bankruptcy

 Following the meeting, creditors and the bankruptcy trustee have sixty to ninety days to object to the discharge of any debts by filing a lawsuit in the bankruptcy court.
 They can request extra time for objections, but if these are not done within the time frame, your petition will proceed and the court will discharge your unsecured debts.

 Even after you have filed, there is no guarantee your petition will be approved and your debts discharged.
-There may be legal reasons your debts cannot from be discharged, or your creditors may raise objections to your petition.
-Even if the court has approved your petition, they can also revoke it if they find a reason that it should not have occurred, including:
+There may be legal reasons your debts cannot be discharged, or your creditors may raise objections to your petition.
+Even if the court has approved your petition, they can also revoke it if they find a reason that it shouldn't have occurred, such as: